-Master Key exploit recently and it seems to be a popular topic amongst Android users.
+Bluebox Security began talking about the Master Key exploit recently and it seems to be a popular topic amongst Android users.
 The original reports are saying this could have affected about 900 million devices.
-The exploit had been around for several years now, dating back the release of Android 1.6 Donut.
+The exploit had

-the world of malware is worrisome enough without yo giving the bad guys even more ideas.
-A graduate student at Pennsylvania State University has upped the creepy factor by creating a concept app that can steal keylogging information by surreptitiously reading information from a smartphone's various sensors, like the accelerometer.
-The app is called "Taplogger", and it's just a proof of concept.
-For the moment.
+Hey, security researchers.
+We appreciate what you do.
+But the world of malware is worrisome enough without yo giving the bad guys even more ideas.
+A graduate student at Pennsylvania State University has upped the creepy

-increasingly vigilant when it comes to non-Market apps and hacks.
+Unfortunately, Android users need to be increasingly vigilant when it comes to non-Market apps and hacks.
 Nowhere is this more true than unofficial versions of the Netflix app.
-Security firm Symantec has documented a fake version of the video streaming app that steals users' log in data in a nasty Trojan exploit.
+Security firm Symantec has documented a fake version

 The next time you see a QR code in a public place, you might want to think twice before opening up Google Goggles.
 According to researchers at Kaspersky, a new Trojan has been found that uses the popular barcodes to steal Android